freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1590.1

 Below the `ask for bike to return` comment, print `Which one would you like to return?` with a new line in front of it.
-Add `echo -e "\nWhich one would you like to return?"`

 #### HINTS